Montenegro’s Lovćen Mausoleum, Royal Old Capital & Skadar Lake

 Lake Skadar, also called Lake Scutari, Lake Shkodër and Lake Shkodra, is a vast freshwater lake straddling the borders of Montenegro and Albania.
 It’s the largest lake in Southern Europe, surrounded by dramatic karst mountains, those associated with soluble rock types such as limestone, marble and gypsum.
 Its black mirrored waters, wetlands and rocky shores play host to diverse wildlife, traditional fishing villages, island monasteries and welcoming beaches.

-Home to some of the most recognized panoramic views in a country known for its wild, natural beauty, Lake Skadar has been a protected National Park since 1983 and was added to the World’s List of Wetlands of International Importance in 1996.
+Home to some of the most recognized panoramic views in a country and known for its wild, natural beauty, Lake Skadar has been a protected National Park since 1983 and added to the World’s List of Wetlands of International Importance in 1996.
 Many Montenegrins consider the lake and surrounding area as their country’s heart and soul.
 After all, this land is where the former royal family used to summer, where Turkish invaders hoped to conquer and also where some of the best organic food and wine are produced.

 With a proud history and as part of the ancient Slav kingdom of Zeta, the region became a battleground for five centuries after the Turks invaded during the 13th century.
 As the Ottoman Empire collapsed, Turks were banned and the borders of an independent Montenegro were realized.
 The town of Skadar, once the capital of Zeta, joined with Albania while many Albanian villages on the southern shores merged with Montenegro, keeping much of their identity over the years.
 As the Turks conquered the southern shores, the northern wetlands offered fortifications for the Montenegrins.
 Continuing to fight, they were eventually forced to move their capital to Cetinje in 1482.